anowell/dotfiles/README.md

-    zsh-syntax-highlighting   # (zsh) it's awesome and in the arch community repo sublime-text-dev          # (sublime) for SublimeText 3 configuration oh-my-zsh                 # (zsh) installed to ~/.oh-my-zsh directly from github
+    zsh-syntax-highlighting   # (zsh) it's awesome and in the arch community repo sublime-text-dev          # (sublime) for SublimeText 3 configuration oh-my-zsh                 # (zsh) installed to ~/.oh-my-zsh directly from github lpass                     # (zsh) command line access to lastpass aliased to lpp and lpu

 ### usage